Hemolytic Anemia in Children

 - Heart murmur

-The symptoms of hemolytic anemia may look like other health problems.
-Always check with your child's doctor for a diagnosis.
+These symptoms may be caused by other health problems.
+Always check with your child's healthcare provider for a diagnosis.

 How is hemolytic anemia diagnosed in a child?

-Your child’s healthcare provider may suspect hemolytic anemia from your child's medical history and a physical exam.
+Your child’s healthcare provider may suspect hemolytic anemia from your child's health history and a physical exam.
 Your child may have these tests:

 - Hemoglobin and hematocrit.
 This test measures the amount of hemoglobin and red blood cells in the blood.